ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual.md

 Objects can be partitioned in four ways: range partitioning, list partitioning, hash partitioning and range partitioning using hash.

 Range partitioning is a method of partitioning an object based on a range of partition key values.
 Range partitioning is suitable for data that are distributed across a linear range.
 In list partitioning, an object is partitioned based on sets of partition key values.
 List partitioning is useful with data that fall into discrete categories.
 In hash partitioning, an object is partitioned based on hash values that correspond to partition key values.
+Range partitioning using hash partitions by deciding the range according to the hash values that correspond to partition key values.

 The following operations are supported on partitions created by each partitioning method: